Table of Contents

-To be eligible for Utah's Alternative Program, state residents must be at least 18 years of age and have a functional ability challenge, which puts them at risk for nursing home placement.
+To be eligible for Utah's Alternatives Program, state residents must be at least 18 years of age and have a functional ability challenge, which puts them at risk for nursing home placement.

 Financial requirements determine if care is provided free of charge or offered on a sliding scale.
-Final financial eligibility is determined by the local administering agency.
-However, typically one's income must be near 150% of the federal poverty level and they must have limited assets, excluding their home and vehicle.
-The approximate income and assets limits for 2017 are:
+Final financial eligibility is determined by the local administering agency, so income limits may vary by location within the state.
+However, typically one's income must be just below 150% of the Federal Poverty Level (FPL) and applicants must have limited assets, excluding their home and vehicle.
+The approximate income and assets limits for 2018 are:

-Medical expenses are considered when determining if one is income eligible for this program, and as a result, some deductions may be made for medical bills.
+Medical expenses are considered when determining if one is income eligible for this program, and as a result, some deductions may be made for medical bills and health insurance premiums.

 Readers should be aware that, if the financial eligibility requirements change, they do so prior to July 1 of each year, not on of January 1.

 The costs of services are based on a sliding scale, determined by a family's income, assets, and level of financial hardship.
+As of 2018, the maximum monthly fee a single individual can be charged for services is $39, and the maximum monthly fee a married couple can be charged is $53.
+Some participants don’t have to pay a fee at all.
 Local Area Agencies on Aging offices carry the responsibility of making final decisions on admissions and fee contributions.